Texas Instruments (NASDAQ:TXN) Issues Q3 2021 Earnings Guidance

-Texas Instruments (NASDAQ:TXN) updated its third quarter 2021 earnings guidance on Wednesday.
-The company provided EPS guidance of $1.870-$2.130 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.970.
+Texas Instruments (NASDAQ:TXN) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
+The company provided earnings per share (EPS) guidance of $1.870-$2.130 for the period, compared to the Thomson Reuters consensus estimate of $1.970.
 The company issued revenue guidance of $4.40 billion-$4.76 billion, compared to the consensus revenue estimate of $4.58 billion.

-Several equities research analysts have recently issued reports on the company.
-Raymond James raised their target price on Texas Instruments from $220.00 to $230.00 and gave the company an outperform rating in a research report on Thursday, July 22nd.
-Truist Securities raised their target price on Texas Instruments from $184.00 to $200.00 in a research report on Wednesday, April 28th.
-Rosenblatt Securities lifted their price objective on Texas Instruments from $220.00 to $230.00 and gave the stock a buy rating in a report on Thursday, July 22nd.
-Stifel Nicolaus lifted their price objective on Texas Instruments from $170.00 to $190.00 and gave the stock a hold rating in a report on Thursday, April 15th.
-Finally, Morgan Stanley lifted their price objective on Texas Instruments from $176.00 to $185.00 and gave the stock an underweight rating in a report on Monday, July 19th.
-Three investment analysts have rated the stock with a sell rating, eight have issued a hold rating and thirteen have issued a buy rating to the company.
-The company currently has an average rating of Hold and an average target price of $203.88.
+A number of analysts have issued reports on TXN shares.
+Raymond James increased their price target on shares of Texas Instruments from $220.00 to $230.00 and gave the stock an outperform rating in a research report on Thursday, July 22nd.
+Citigroup increased their target price on shares of Texas Instruments from $215.00 to $220.00 and gave the stock a buy rating in a report on Thursday, July 15th. boosted their price target on shares of Texas Instruments from $201.00 to $215.00 in a research note on Wednesday, April 28th.
+Oppenheimer upped their price objective on Texas Instruments from $185.00 to $220.00 and gave the stock an outperform rating in a research report on Thursday, April 15th.
+Finally, Zacks Investment Research lowered Texas Instruments from a buy rating to a hold rating and set a $201.00 target price for the company. in a report on Tuesday, June 29th.
+Three equities research analysts have rated the stock with a sell rating, eight have issued a hold rating and thirteen have issued a buy rating to the company’s stock.
+Texas Instruments currently has a consensus rating of Hold and an average target price of $203.88.

-The company also recently announced a quarterly dividend, which will be paid on Monday, August 9th.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, August 9th.
 Investors of record on Monday, July 26th will be given a $1.02 dividend.
 The ex-dividend date of this dividend is Friday, July 23rd.
-This represents a $4.08 dividend on an annualized basis and a yield of 2.14%.
-Texas Instruments’s payout ratio is 68.34%.
+This represents a $4.08 dividend on an annualized basis and a yield of 2.11%.
+Texas Instruments’s dividend payout ratio (DPR) is 68.34%.

-An institutional investor recently bought a new position in Texas Instruments stock.
-OLD Mission Capital LLC bought a new position in Texas Instruments Incorporated (NASDAQ:TXN) in the third quarter, according to the company in its most recent 13F filing with the SEC.
-The fund bought 1,449 shares of the semiconductor company’s stock, valued at approximately $207,000.
-82.83% of the stock is owned by institutional investors.
+A hedge fund recently bought a new stake in Texas Instruments stock.
+OLD Mission Capital LLC purchased a new position in shares of Texas Instruments Incorporated (NASDAQ:TXN) during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor purchased 1,449 shares of the semiconductor company’s stock, valued at approximately $207,000.
+Hedge funds and other institutional investors own 82.83% of the company’s stock.

 Texas Instruments Incorporated engages in the design, manufacture, test, and sell analog and embedded semiconductors, which include industrial, automotive, personal electronics, communications equipment, and enterprise systems.
 It operates through the following segments: Analog and Embedded Processing.